Chapter 19: The Tragedy at Ong Thanh 062025

 Lions.
 However, the two inapt senior commanders, Coleman and Newman,

-likely that Coleman and Newman read the course change as a squeamish
+likely read the course change as a squeamish desire born out of Terry

-desire born out of Terry Allen’s fear of “closing”, with the enemy.
+Allen's fear of "closing" with the enemy.
+Nothing could have been

-Nothing could have been further from the truth, but the truth had very
+further from the truth, but the truth had very little to do with it.

-little to do with it.
-Also, Allen’s radio communications from his
+Also, Allen's radio communications from his Helicopter to his men on the

-senior command’s negative feelings about Terry.
-It seems, from remarks
+ground only reinforced senior command's negative feelings about Terry.

-made later by other soldiers, that Terry's communications just did not
+It seems, from remarks made later by other soldiers, that Terry's

-give his senior commanders the “warm and fuzzy” feeling which they were
+communications did not give his senior commanders the "warm and fuzzy"

-used to hearing.
-Also, on both days, Allen had called the missions off
+feeling which they were used to hearing.
+Also, on both days, Allen had

-too early to suit Coleman and Newman.
-Pressured by these perceived
+called the missions off too early to suit Coleman and Newman.
+Pressured

 Here is a truth for the taking.
 Whether operating a combat